Enjoy the health benefits of wild blueberries in this delicious and colorful Blueberry Cinnamon Bun Smoothie Bowl! It’s gluten free and vegan

-Up until just a few weeks ago I haven’t actually tried Wild Blueberries, so that was new for me!
-When I decided to enter this contest, I went to the store and bought a BIG bag of frozen wild blueberries and have been using them in my oatmeal in the mornings or just to snack on during the day.
+Up until just a few weeks ago I haven’t actually tried wild blueberries, so that was new for me!
+I went to the store and bought a BIG bag of frozen wild blueberries and have been using them in my oatmeal in the mornings or just to snack on during the day.

-So you might ask yourself if there really is a difference between Wild Blueberries and cultivated blueberries?
+So you might ask yourself if there really is a difference between wild blueberries and cultivated blueberries?
 Absolutely!
 If you have never had wild blueberries, put them on your shopping list, you’ll love them!
-Here are a few of the major differences between Wild Blueberries and cultivated blueberries:
+Here are a few of the major differences between wild blueberries and cultivated blueberries:

-- Wild Blueberries are smaller than cultivated blueberries and have a more intense blueberry flavor
+- Wild blueberries are smaller than cultivated blueberries and have a more intense blueberry flavor

-- Wild Blueberries have 2x the antioxidant capacity of cultivated blueberries
+- Wild blueberries have 2x the antioxidant capacity of cultivated blueberries

-- 99% of Wild Blueberries harvested are frozen immediately after harvest, preserving their nutrients and freshness
+- 99% of Wild blueberries harvested are frozen immediately after harvest, preserving their nutrients and freshness

-- Wild Blueberries are truly wild: they haven’t been planted by people, they grow naturally in barrens and fields in Maine and Eastern Canada
+- Wild blueberries are truly wild: they haven’t been planted by people, they grow naturally in barrens and fields in Maine and Eastern Canada

 For this contest, I wanted to make a decadent tasting smoothie recipe that’s a bit like my Snickerdoodle Cookie Smoothie (a big hit!), so I came up with this cinnamon roll version: Wild Blueberry Cinnamon Bun Smoothie Bowl.
 Since this one is pretty thick, it is great as a smoothie bowl so you can eat it with a spoon rather than drinking it from a glass.

-Wild Blueberry Cinnamon Bun Smoothie Bowl
+Wild Blueberry Cinnamon Bun Smoothie Bowl (Gluten Free and Vegan)

-- 1-1/2 cup unsweetened almond or coconut milk
+- 1 ½ cup unsweetened almond or coconut milk

 - 1 cup frozen Wild Blueberries

-- 10 small dried figs, stems removed and cut in half
+- 10 small dried figs stems removed and cut in half

 - 3 Tablespoons gluten-free oats